nautobot/nautobot-app-secrets-providers/README.md

-  flake8           This will run flake8 for the specified name and Python version. pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this plugin. unittest         Run Django unit tests for the plugin.
+  flake8           This will run flake8 for the specified name and Python version. pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this app. unittest         Run Django unit tests for the app.
 ```

 ### Project Documentation